 Mitchell helped introduce four social media outlets for the Bears, including WashU's presence on both Twitter (Twitter.com/WASHUBears), Facebook (Facebook.com/WASHUBears) and Instagram (Instragram.com/WASHUBears), as well as the YouTube channel.
 In 2008, he debuted the WashU Sports Network, which includes live video via Stretch Internet for all WashU home games, and in 2018 began a partnership with BoxOut Sports to expand the WashU brand and reach with graphics.

 Mitchell has been a member of the CoSIDA Goodwill and Wellness Committee since 2009, and is in his third year as chair.
-He is also the D3SIDA Board Region 4 Rep and is a voting member for the CoSIDA Academic All-America Teams.
-He was named the 2018 Warren Berg Award winner, presented annually to a CoSIDA college member who has made outstanding contributions to the field of college athletic communications, and who, by his or her activities, has brought dignity and prestige to the profession.
+He was named the 2018 Warren Berg Award winner, presented annually to a CoSIDA college member who has made outstanding contributions to the field of college athletic communications, and who, by his activities, has brought dignity and prestige to the profession.

 Mitchell served as the Media coordinator for the 2007 NCAA Division III Men’s Tennis Championships and the 2010 and 2011 NCAA Division III Women's Volleyball Championship, and assisted with media relations efforts for the 17th Annual College Slam Dunk and Three-Point Championships.